-In both the continuous and non-continuous modes of operation, the data from the last conversion is available for retrieval on the falling edge of $\overline{\text{DVALID}}$ (see Figure 21 and Table 10, on page 22).
-Data is shifted out of the falling edge of the data clock, DCLK.
-Make sure not to retrieve data around while CONV changes as this can introduce noise.
-Stop activity on DCLK at least 10 μs before or after a CONV transition.
+In both the continuous and non-continuous modes of operation, the data from the last conversion is available for retrieval on the falling edge of $\overline{\text{DVALID}}$ (see Figure 20 and Table 10, on page 22).
+Data is shifted out on the falling edge of the data clock, DCLK.
+Make sure not to retrieve data while CONV changes as this can introduce noise.
+Stop activity on DCLK at least 10μs before or after a CONV transition.

-Setting the FORMAT pin = 0 (16-bit output word) will reduce the time needed to retrieve data by 20% since there are fewer bits to shift out.
-This can be useful in multichannel systems requiring only 16 bits of resolution.
+Setting the FORMAT pin = 0 (16-bit output word) reduces the time needed to retrieve data by 20%, since there are fewer bits to shift out.
+This time reduction can be useful in multichannel systems requiring only 16 bits of resolution.